top of page

 Julia is a local musician who plays in the band of a local morris side, Treacle Eater Clog, and has enjoyed playing in folk music sessions and with informal groups for about 25 years.
 Julia founded the Sherborne Folk Band workshops in 2017 for fun and the enjoyment of learning and playing tunes with others.

-Each session, Julia will teach at least one new tune with a harmony and chords and experiment with arranging the tune.
+Each session, Julia or one of the guest tutors will teach at least one new tune with a harmony and chords and experiment with arranging the tune.
 More than anything, the aim of the workshops is to have fun and have a great time playing music together.

 All levels of players welcome but you do need to know how to play the notes on your instrument.
 The workshop is open to acoustic instruments and the tunes are taught by ear, but notation and audio is supplied for those who would like it.
 Please note that loud acoustic instruments will need to be muted for the workshops in order to balance the volume of all the instruments.